shivanand25bai11346/digital-literacy-project/README.md

 * Staying safe online

-These tasks help build a digital base by combining hands-on practice with real-life examples.
+These tasks help build a digital base by combining hands-on practice with real life examples.

 Through this project students get to try out platforms like GitHub, LinkedIn and coding websites.
 They also learn how to communicate and stay safe online.
 It's not about technical skills but also about being ethical and responsible online.